Adam Pavlásek: 2024: Two Masters finals, Olympics semifinal, top 30

 At the Australian Open he made the quarterfinals with Behar.
-As a result he reached the top 50 in the doubles rankings on 29 January 2024.
+As a result, he reached the top 50 in the doubles rankings on 29 January 2024.
 The Uruguayan-Czech team upset fifth seeds Santiago González and Neal Skupski in three sets to advance and face next, first time doubles quarterfinalists newly formed Chinese-Czech duo of Zhang Zhizhen and Tomáš Macháč.

 Ranked No. 40 at the Madrid Open, he reached his first Masters final with Behar, defeating tenth seeds Marcelo Arevalo and Mate Pavić, third seeds Joe Salisbury and Neal Skupski, 15th seeds Nathaniel Lammons and Jackson Withrow and second seeds Marcel Granollers and Horacio Zeballos by walkover.
-As a result he reached the top 35 in the rankings.
+As a result, he reached the top 35 in the rankings.
 They lost in the final to Sebastian Korda and Jordan Thompson.

 At the Paris Masters where he partnered for the first time with Lloyd Glasspool, the unseeded alternate pair reached the final with wins over fifth seeded Italian duo Simone Bolelli and Andrea Vavassori, local favorites Sadio Doumbia and Fabien Reboul, and US Open titlists and fourth seeded Australian duo Max Purcell and Jordan Thompson.
 They lost the final to Wesley Koolhof and Nikola Mektić in a deciding champions tiebreak.

+2026: First ATP title

+In July, partnering with Patrik Rikl, Pavlásek won his first ATP doubles title at the 2026 Croatia Open Umag by defeating David Stevenson and Marcus Willis in the final with a score of 6–3, 4–6, [10–6].